“It’s better to see something once than hear about it a thousand times.”Asian Proverb

 Croatia has it all!
 From its sunny beaches on over a thousand islands to the dramatic cliffs of the Dalmatian Coast to its incredible ancient architecture including Roman ruins and Byzantine mosaics to its rich and complex cuisine, culture, and history.
 There is so much to do and see that exploring this Mediterranean gem will be quite unforgettable!

-On this tour, we will visit several of Croatia’s numerous islands, each one with its own charm, as well as two of its most picturesque cities, Split and Dubrovnik.
+On this tour, we will island-hop several of Croatia’s numerous islands (Hvar, Korcula & Vis), each one with its own charm, as well as two of its most picturesque cities, Split and Dubrovnik.
 We will bike through quaint little villages, past ancient ruins (including one that was featured in Game of Thrones!), and up to breathtaking vistas.
-We’ll visit one of Croatia’s most spectacular natural treasures – The Blue Cave – famous for its mesmerizing blue light, and kayak on the shimmering crystal clear waters of the Adriatic Sea, paddling past stunning cliffs, natural caves, and hidden beaches.
+We’ll visit one of Croatia’s most spectacular natural beaches – Stiniva Bay – by kayak on the shimmering crystal clear waters of the Adriatic Sea, paddling past stunning cliffs and natural caves.
 With all the water surrounding us as you’ll be tempted – and encouraged – to jump in for a swim several times a day.
-Be sure to pack your swim suit!
+Be sure to pack your swimsuit!

 Private Tour Info

 Want to make this trip even more memorable?
 Grab your friends and pick a date.Start planning your private tour

 “Biking on both Vis and Korcula with the Adriatic views in sight.
 Sapphire waters, whitewashed villages and vineyards surrounding the path were beyond extraordinary.
 That said, it’s difficult to pick a favorite moment because another ‘favorite moment’ was just ahead.”Rich and Nancy M.

 “One unexpected discovery after the other.
 Croatia totally surprised me and I hope you keep showing people this wonderful country.”Debra V.

 - Single Supplement: $750